José Bautista: 2014

 Bautista opened the 2014 season with a streak of 37 games in which he reached base safely.
-His streak, the longest to open a season in Blue Jays franchise history, came to an end on May 11, when he went 0–4.
+His streak, the longest to open a season in Blue Jays franchise history, came to an end on May 11, 2014, when he went 0–4.
 On June 18, he recorded his 1,000 career hit in a game against the New York Yankees.
 Bautista was named as the American League Captain for the 2014 Major League Baseball Home Run Derby on June 23.
 On July 6, it was announced that not only was he elected to his fifth consecutive All-Star Game, but, for the second time, received the highest number of votes in the Majors, with 5,859,019.

 On August 10, Bautista ended the longest game in franchise history by hitting an opposite field single to drive in Munenori Kawasaki in the 19th inning, and gave the Jays the 6–5 win over the Detroit Tigers.
 On August 26, Bautista hit his 25th home run of the season, and in doing so, joined Carter and Delgado as the only Blue Jays players in franchise history to hit at least 25 in five or more consecutive seasons.
 Four days later, Bautista hit his 100th career home run at Rogers Centre, a two-run shot off Yankees starter Michael Pineda, and his fourth straight game with a home run which tied a career-high.
 He would go on to hit a home run on August 31, extending his home run streak to five games and establishing a new career-high.

-In a home game against the Chicago Cubs on September 8, Bautista hit his 200th home run as a Blue Jay, joining Bell, Delgado, Carter, and Vernon Wells as the only players with 200 or more home runs in franchise history.
+In a home game against the Chicago Cubs on September 8, Bautista hit his 200th home run as a Blue Jay, joining George Bell, Carlos Delgado, Joe Carter, and Vernon Wells as the only players with 200 or more home runs in franchise history.
 Bautista finished 2014 with a .286 batting average, 35 home runs, and 103 RBI.
 He won his third Silver Slugger Award for his efforts.